ynadji/ynadji.github.io/content/about/index.md

 material](https://learning.oreilly.com/library/view/strengthening-deep-neural/9781492044949/),
 too.

 I'm an advocate for fully-remote work and am curious about how to improve the remote experience from a management perspective.
 By day, I work as a Security Researcher at [Corelight](https://corelight.com/).
-I occasionally volunteer as a Tech Instructor for [Black Girls Code](http://www.blackgirlscode.com/) and am interested in other similar volunteer roles.
+I volunteer as a Tech Instructor for [Black Girls Code](http://www.blackgirlscode.com/) and am interested in other similar volunteer roles.

 Foolhardily unleashed on this world by my American and Algerian-now-American parents, I was born and raised in middle-of-nowhere Michigan and ended up in DC